-Now that the drones are getting more and more angry, it goes without saying that they will remain the main favourites in the years to come.
+Now that drones are getting more and more popular, it goes without saying that they will remain the main favorites in the years to come.
 If you are an inexperienced photographer or cameraman, using a UAV can take you to the next level.
-Maybe you are an amateur and want to explore unlimited possibilities with these drones.
+On the other hand, maybe you are an amateur and want to explore unlimited possibilities with these drones.
 Whatever your reason for buying a drone, there are certain things you need to know before buying it.
-In the following lines you will learn more about these current topics.
 Okay, let’s get started.

-Please understand that you need to register the UAV with the FAA before you can proceed.
-Most unmanned aircraft currently weigh over 55 pounds and are automatically subject to certification.
+Please understand that you need to register the UAV with the FAA before proceeding.
+Most unmanned aircraft currently weighs over 55 pounds and are automatically subject to certification.
 You don’t want to end up buying a drone that’s too complicated for you.
 There are currently tons of unmanned aircraft available.
 There are both expensive drones and drones under $2,000.
-Depending on your skills you have to select the drone you want to buy.
-There are four types of drones: Multi-rotor UAVs, fixed-wing UAVs, single-rotor helicopters and hybrid fixed-wing VTOL UAVs.
-First look at the characteristics of each of them to get an idea.
+Depending on your skills, you have to select the drone you want to buy.
+There are four types of drones: Multi-rotor UAVs, fixed-wing UAVs, single-rotor helicopters, and hybrid fixed-wing VTOL UAVs.
+First, look at the characteristics of each of them to get an idea.

-If you’re new, some of the terminology about drones will sound strange to you.
+If you’re new, some of the terminologies about drones will sound strange to you.
 We design them for you.

 - BNF – Unmanned aircraft must be purchased separately.
-In some cases, you will also need to install a UAV control application.
+You will also need to install a UAV control application in some cases.

-- ARF – Drone kits almost ready to fly.
-They lack transmitters, speed and flight controls and batteries.
+- ARF – Drone kits are almost ready to fly.
+They lack transmitters, speed and flight controls, and batteries.
 You can adapt them to your needs.
-It is clear that you need to make additional purchases in preparation.
+However, you need to make additional purchases in preparation.

 - FPV – First Person Video.
 The most wanted drones right now.
 These quads allow you to record footage and broadcast it live on various devices.
 It’s the perfect drone for photographers and videographers.

 Again, the cost of the drone you wish to purchase largely depends on its use.
-For professionals, inexpensive drones will not have the stability and control needed to click on images and videos.
+Inexpensive drones will not have the stability and control needed to click on images and videos for professionals.
 So you will have to invest in expensive products.
-The situation is changing for the better thanks to the widespread use of unmanned aircraft by consumers.
-As an amateur, however, it makes no sense to invest in a drone that costs a few thousand dollars.
+The situation is changing for the better, thanks to consumers’ widespread use of unmanned aircraft.
+However, as an amateur, it makes no sense to invest in a drone that costs a few thousand dollars.

 Flight time monitoring

 The drones that don’t have much time to fly will spoil your fun.
-However, manufacturers of unmanned aircraft now offer replacement batteries that increase flight time.
+However, unmanned aircraft manufacturers now offer replacement batteries that increase flight time.
 So always check and buy accordingly.
-Some of the mid-size drones have exceptional flight times.
+In addition, some of the mid-size drones have exceptional flight times.
 Take a look at them.

 Then we need to determine the range of the drones.
 Especially for experts, if the drone can’t fly high enough, you’ll miss these breathtaking images.
-Miniature drones have a limited range, while the best have a range of almost 400 metres.
-You should be aware that the FAA has made it mandatory; UAVs are not allowed to fly above 400m unless you have a license.
+Miniature drones have a limited range, while the best have a range of almost 400 meters.
+You should be aware that the FAA has made it mandatory; UAVs cannot fly above 400m unless you have a license.

 Currently, drones are equipped with integrated cameras, some of which support such a camera.
-Whatever your decision, make sure the unmanned camera is capable of recording images with a resolution of 1080p or 4K, has an optical zoom, a mechanical shutter and preferably 30 frames per second or more.
+Whatever your decision, make sure the unmanned camera can record images with a resolution of 1080p or 4K, has an optical zoom, a mechanical shutter, and preferably 30 frames per second or more.
 Again, the quality of the device depends on the use you want to make of it.